Hassanalihazaraa/Hassanalihazaraa/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Java
+Python
 - 🌱 I’m currently learning ...
-Java
+Python
 - 👯 I’m looking to collaborate on ... your project
 - 🤔 I’m looking for help with ... learning new technologies
 - 💬 Ask me about ... anything (related to tech)